The Large Hadron-Electron Collider at the HL-LHC: Nuclear diffraction Anna Stasto, Paul Newman

 \subsection{Inclusive diffraction on nuclei}

-In Sec.~\ref{sec:inclusive_diffraction}, a study of the prospects for extracting diffractive parton densities in the proton was presented following ~\cite{Armesto:2019gxy}.
-Similar considerations apply to diffraction in $e$A as to $ep$ collisions.
-The main difference is the larger contribution from incoherent diffraction~\footnote{$A^*$ denotes a final state in which the nucleus has dissociated to a system of at least two hadrons, but the rapidity gap signature that defines the diffractive event is still present.} $e+A \to e+X+A^*$ than from coherent diffraction $e+A \to e+X+A$, the former dominating for $|t|$ larger than a few hundredths of a GeV$^2$.
-In the following we focus on coherent diffraction, which could be distinguished from the incoherent case using forward detectors~\cite{AbelleiraFernandez:2012cc}.
+In Sec.~\ref{sec:inclusive_diffraction}, a study of the prospects for extracting diffractive parton densities in the proton was presented following~\cite{Armesto:2019gxy}.
+Diffraction in $e$A is similar to that in $ep$, the main difference being a smaller contribution from incoherent $e+A \to e+X+A^*$ than from coherent $e+A \to e+X+A$ diffraction, with $A^*$ denoting a final state where the nucleus dissociates into at least two hadrons but the event still shows a rapidity gap.
+Incoherent diffraction dominates for $|t|$ larger than a few hundredths of a GeV$^2$.
+Forward detectors~\cite{AbelleiraFernandez:2012cc} will allow the separation of coherent diffraction, on which we focus in the following, summarising the study in Ref.~\cite{Armesto:2019gxy}.

-Assuming the same framework (collinear factorization for hard diffraction, such that Eq. \eqref{eq:collfac}, and Regge factorization, Eq. \eqref{eq:param_2comp} as introduced for $ep$ in Sec.~\ref{sec:inclusive_diffraction} also hold for $e$A), nuclear diffractive PDFs (nDPDFs) can be extracted from the diffractive reduced cross sections.
-It should be noted that such nDPDFs have never been measured.
-With the same electron energy $E_e=60$\,GeV and nuclear beams with $E_N=2.76$\,TeV/nucleon for the LHeC, the kinematic coverage is very similar to that shown in Fig.~\ref{fig:phasespace_xQ}.
+Assuming that the same framework (collinear factorization for hard diffraction, Eq. \eqref{eq:collfac}, and Regge factorization, Eq. \eqref{eq:param_2comp}) introduced in Sec.~\ref{sec:inclusive_diffraction} for $ep$ also holds for $e$A, nuclear diffractive PDFs (nDPDFs) can be extracted from the diffractive reduced cross sections.
+Note that such nDPDFs have never been measured.
+For an electron energy $E_e=60$\,GeV and nuclear beams with $E_N=2.76$\,TeV/nucleon, the kinematic coverage at the LHeC is very similar to that shown in Fig.~\ref{fig:phasespace_xQ}.
 For details, see Ref.~\cite{Armesto:2019gxy}.